JunhaoLiu3/MSE641-Project-Toxic-Comment-Classification/README.md

 - rare-label performance comparison
 - representative false-positive and false-negative examples

-A partial miss is defined as a case where the model detects general toxicity but misses a more specific rare label such as `severe_toxic`, `threat`, or `identity_hate`.
+A partial miss occurs when toxic is correctly detected but another true, more specific toxicity label is missed.
+The final comparison focuses particularly on the rare labels severe_toxic, threat, and identity_hate.

 ### 5. Imbalance Mitigation